UWE Bristol Fairtrade policy and progress

 - Fairtrade foods are made available and actively marketed for sale in all campus shops

-- Fairtrade foods are used in all cafes/restaurants/bars on all campuses.
+- Fairtrade foods are used in the majority cafes/restaurants/bars on all campuses.
 Where this is not possible, there is a commitment to begin to use Fairtrade foods in these establishments as soon as it becomes possible to do so.
 We also work hard to source ethical suppliers

-- Fairtrade coffee, tea, and sugar are sold at all catering outlets and served at all meetings hosted by us and The Students' Union
+- Fairtrade coffee, tea, and sugar are sold at the majority of catering outlets and served at all meetings hosted by us and The Students' Union

 - there is a commitment to campaign for increased Fairtrade consumption on campus

 - we co-ordinate a joint UWE Bristol/Students' Union Fairtrade supporters group to progress the agenda year on year.

 We achieved these goals and were first granted the status of Fairtrade University in April 2006.
 In view of our ongoing progress, this status has since been renewed on a biannual basis.

 Commitment to Fairtrade from staff and students has grown over the years, witnessed by:

 - innovative promotion and greater engagement in issues

 - a commitment in our Sustainability Plan 2020 breakthrough indicator to grow sales by 25%, in the event sales have increased by over 1000%